Yelp/paasta/README.md

 Clusterman (the Cluster Manager) is an autoscaling engine for Mesos and Kubernetes clusters.
-It looks at metrics and can launch or terminate compute to meet the needs of your workloads, similary to the official [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) It provides the following set of features:
+It looks at metrics and can launch or terminate compute to meet the needs of your workloads, similarly to the official [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) It provides the following set of features: